-This dynamometer controller allows the user to control the dynamometer in several different modes: Manual, Speed, Torque, Road (RPM2) and Computer Control mode.
+This dynamometer controller allows the user to control the dynamometer in several different modes: Manual, Speed, Torque, Road and Computer Control mode.
 Which of these modes to use depends on the specifics of your engine testing.
 For simple loading of an engine (ie. adding or reducing the load) the easiest mode is the Manual Control mode.
 For constant speed operation (Torque will vary) use the Speed Control mode.
-For automated testing, use the COMputer controlled mode, which also allows control of the Throttle setting.
+For constant torque, use the Torque Mode (speed will vary).
+For automated testing, use the COMputer control mode, which also allows control of the Throttle setting.
 In all operating modes the TARE key zeros out the torque reading, and Alarm Reset resets the alarm state, assuming the cause of the alarm condition has been cleared.